Golden Firemouth Cichlid

 Compatibility and Cohabitation: Excellent choice for robust medium-sized tanks (Central-South America).
 Excellent with schools of fast livebearers (Swordtails, Mollies) that swim high or with placid catfish (Pimelodus, loricariids).
 Must be paired exclusively with docile cichlids.
 Highly inadvisable with large aggressive predatory 'guapote' that would tear its mere defensive theatrical attitude to shreds.

-Aquarium Reproduction: Fascinating spectacle and very easy reproduction in a cavity dug among roots.
+Aquarium Breeding: Fascinating spectacle and very easy reproduction in a cavity dug among roots.
 Unique peculiarity of Thorichthys: the eggs laid in rocky crevices ARE NOT ADHESIVE (or weakly so), mobile piles are formed fanned in turn with diabolical ardor by the parents.
 Clouds of ravenous fry are heroically defended with bites and gill inflations in an unapproachable radius for the rest of the tank.

-Risks and Diseases: Lethal exposure to waters that are too sweet/soft or acidic (which trigger rapid dropsy, holes in the head or lethargic ulcerative diseases at the base of the fins).
+Risks and Diseases: Lethal exposure to waters that are too sweet/soft or acidic (which trigger rapid dropsy, holes in the head or ulcerative diseases at the base of the fins).
 Harmful ingestions in sharp gravel.

 Fish profile